Testing Hypotheses regarding Covariance and Correlation matrices with the R package CovCorTest: Conclusion and Outlook

 \section{Conclusion and Outlook}

 In the presented paper, we illustrate the functionality and scope of the R package \textbf{CovCorTest}, which provides a comprehensive framework for hypothesis testing concerning covariance and correlation matrices in multivariate data analysis.
-It contains tests for both parameters and different hypotheses in a uniform way, which excels through its applicability to large class of possible hypotheses and less distribution assumptions.
-Apart from multi-group settings, single groups are also allowed as well as factorial designs.
+It contains tests for both parameters and different hypotheses in a uniform way, which excels through its applicability to a large class of possible hypotheses and fewer distribution assumptions.
+Apart from multi-group settings, single groups are also allowed, as well as factorial designs.
 In the main, it contains functions for five different tests: regarding covariance matrices, correlation matrices, a combined test for equality of covariance and correlation matrices, and tests regarding their corresponding structures.
-To this aim, quantiles based, among other things, on resampling techniques and Monte-Carlo approaches are used.
+To this end, quantiles, based on various techniques including resampling and Monte Carlo approaches, are used.
 Although the Monte-Carlo approach leads to the least time-consuming procedure, a parametric bootstrap for covariances and a Taylor-based Monte-Carlo approach for correlations are preferable for smaller sample sizes.

 To include actual developments and procedures in this area, we aim to update this package on a regular basis.
 Planned future developments include further hypotheses (especially additional structures and patterns) and new test statistics, such as multiple contrast tests for hypotheses regarding covariance and correlation matrices.
 Also, the combined correlation and covariance test could be expanded to accommodate more than two groups, and tests for multiple structures at once, as mentioned in \cite{sattler2024a}, could be incorporated.
 Further, the output of a confidence ellipsoid is planned as a further extension, together with the corresponding plot.
 Also, a graphical user interface (GUI) is possible to simplify the usage, especially for more applied users.
-Finally, the results from \cite{sattler2025} could be realized in the future, to reduce calculation effort.
-This, would allow a higher number of bootstrap and Monte-Carlo repetitions and thereby increase the performance for large datasets.
+Finally, the results from \cite{sattler2025} could be realised in the future, to reduce calculation effort.
+This would allow a higher number of bootstrap and Monte-Carlo repetitions and thereby increase the performance for large datasets.